Updated: September 18, 2024

 Here are three surprising facts about AGG and its index:

 Know what you own: The index that AGG seeks to track only includes taxable investment grade bonds — you won’t find any high yield or tax-exempt municipal bonds in here.
-Nearly 70% of the fund is allocated to high-quality, government-backed securities including U.S. Treasuries and agency mortgage-backed securities (MBS).6 The remaining 30% is invested in corporate bonds, non-corporate credit, and taxable municipal securities, offering investors more diversification in their fixed-income portfolio compared to just owning government securities.7 And AGG’s expense ratio is just 0.03%.
+Nearly 70% of the fund is allocated to high-quality, government-backed securities including U.S. Treasuries and agency mortgage-backed securities (MBS).5 The remaining 30% is invested in corporate bonds, non-corporate credit, and taxable municipal securities, offering investors more diversification in their fixed-income portfolio compared to just owning government securities.6 And AGG’s expense ratio is just 0.03%.

-The most popular fixed income benchmark: Over $4.9 trillion assets under management in fixed income mutual funds, ETFs, pooled vehicles and separately managed accounts use the Bloomberg US Aggregate Bond Index as a benchmark for performance measurement or aim to track it directly8
+The most popular fixed income benchmark: Over $4.9 trillion assets under management in fixed income mutual funds, ETFs, pooled vehicles and separately managed accounts use the Bloomberg US Aggregate Bond Index as a benchmark for performance measurement or aim to track it directly.7